aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 #### Custom Resource Config

-You can set the log retention of every CDK-vended custom resource in a given scope with `CustomResourceConfig`.
+You can configure every CDK-vended custom resource in a given scope with `CustomResourceConfig`.

 The following example configures every custom resource in this CDK app to retain its logs for ten years:
 ```ts